debuggify/debuggify.github.com/source/_posts/2012-08-07-why-debuggify.markdown

 ##Where it all started?##

-I am full stack web developer by profession and have authored / coauthored many 3rd party social plugins for [Shareaholic Inc] which runs on thousands of different blogs and websites driving 1+ billion pageviews per month.
+I am a full stack web developer by profession and have authored / co-authored many 3rd party social plugins for [Shareaholic Inc] which runs on thousands of different blogs and websites driving 1+ billion pageviews per month.
 These plugins can be installed on different CMS/blogging platform like Wordpress, Drupal, Tumblr, Blogger etc. While working on these plugins I closely interact with the different elements of the modern internet ecosystem.

 ##What's my use case of 3rd party plugin ?##